Extending the SwiftUI DocumentGroup with more features

 Conclusion

-With the types and extensions in place, we can now present modal sheets and covers from the document group, from anywhere in our code.
-We can also present onboarding screens and modify the underlying document browser with a few simple modifiers:
+With these types and extensions in place, we can present modal sheets & covers from a document group, from anywhere within our code.

 struct MyApp: App {